Code-Institute-Submissions/TheotherMrUsername-CSSesentialsproject/project/README.md

 I referenced the Whiskey Drop project from code institute for the nav bar and the structure of the page.

-The footer was referenced from the love running tutorial on code insititute.
+The footer was referenced from the love running tutorial on code insititute. https://learn.codeinstitute.net

+modal form from bootstrap https://getbootstrap.com/docs/4.0/components/forms/

 Technical